COVID-19 Information and Safety Guidance

 CUNY mandates that all students taking in-person and hybrid classes must be fully vaccinated against COVID-19, and upload proof of up-to-date vaccination in CUNYFirst (Student Guide to Vaccination Verification).
 Maintaining up-to-date COVID-19 vaccination status is the single most important thing you can do to protect yourself and those with whom you interact with at the Graduate Center.

-All students registering for a fully-in person or hybrid class for the 2022 Fall term must upload proof of vaccination to CUNYfirst by ten (10) days before classes begin.
-Students who do not provide proof of vaccination before classes begin will be de-registered prior to the first scheduled day of classes.
+All students registering for a fully-in person or hybrid class for the 2023 Spring term must upload proof of vaccination to CUNYfirst ten (10) days before classes begin.
+Students who do not provide proof of vaccination before classes begin will be de- registered prior to the first scheduled day of classes.

 - To ensure that your proof of vaccination is reviewed and approved in time, upload your documentation to CUNYfirst as soon as you are fully vaccinated.
 The only exception to this rule is the few students who apply for and are granted medical exemptions or religious exceptions.